sethmichel/Distributed-AI-Data-Infrastructure/Design_Docs/Design.md

 4) right now I send duckdb read/write requests to redis which the db handler service sees.
 I likly should use grpc instead

 5) save the model metadata in redis instead of duckdb

+6) service b should scan every few minutes for if there's a new prod model. this means I should figure out a system with model metadata in redis so we can see what's in prod and what's not. beyond what I already do